projectatomic/atomic-site/source/blog/2018-02-06-fedora-atomic-workstation.html.md

 ## 1. Transactional Updates

-The main reason to use Atomic WS of course is transactional updates.
+The main reason to use Atomic Workstation of course is transactional updates.
 This is as relevant in the server case as it is for desktops.
 Most people would consider their workstations to be the stereotypical pet system: set up and customized just the way they want them, and a huge hindrance to productivity if anything should happen to them.
 Using an update model which greatly reduces [risks](https://www.happyassassin.net/2016/10/04/x-crash-during-fedora-update-when-system-has-hybrid-graphics-and-systemd-udev-is-in-update/) of [failures](https://bugzilla.redhat.com/show_bug.cgi?id=1398698) is thus well